biotorrents/documentation/docs/torrents.md

 ## Browse (search)

-Note that BioTorrents.de still uses Oppaitime metadata under the hood.
+Note that [BioTorrents.de](https://biotorrents.de) still uses Oppaitime metadata behind the scenes.
-These docs are adapted from What.CD, an older and different distribution.
+These docs are also adapted from What.CD, an older and different distribution.
 The advanced search options are certain to change in the future.